snehsuresh/spark-real-time-sales/README.md

 ![Architecture Diagram](https://github.com/snehsuresh/spark-smartcity-pipeline/blob/main/Analysis-1.png)

 This project aims to create a comprehensive real-time data streaming pipeline for a Smart City initiative.
-It captures and processes real-time data from a vehicle traveling from London to Birmingham, including vehicle data, GPS data, emergency incidents, weather conditions, and camera footage.
+It captures and processes real-time data from a vehicle traveling from Mumbai to Cochin, including vehicle data, GPS data, emergency incidents, weather conditions, and camera footage.
 The pipeline leverages a combination of IoT devices, Apache Kafka, Apache Spark, Docker, and AWS services to ensure efficient data ingestion, processing, storage, and visualization.

 ## Architecture Overview